 An external expert service provider undertakes routine servicing of the DAP air quality monitoring equipment on a monthly basis.
 The monitoring station undergoes a full service twice yearly.
 During monthly visits, air filters are replaced and the instruments are calibrated to EPA gas standards.
 The technician also inspects the functionality of the station and sampling system.
 An emergency call out service is also provided by the service provider.
 The monthly calibration process takes approximately 24 hours, Data collection resumes after this 24 hour period.
-The dates of calibration and maintenance of the air monitoring equipment in 2016 were as follows:
+In H1 2017, due to down times during calibration, approximately 95% of NO2 data was captured, the capture of PM10 data was approximately 95%